Coderbeep/obsidian-docs/en/Linking notes and files/Aliases.md

 To link to a note using an alias:

-1. Start typing the alias in an [[Internal links|internal link]].
+1. Start typing the alias in an [[en/Linking notes and files/Internal links|internal link]].
 Any alias shows up in the list of suggestions, with a curved arrow icon next to it.
 2. Press `Enter` to select the alias.

 Obsidian creates the link with the alias as its custom display text, for example `[[Artificial Intelligence|AI]]`.